Hosting Glossary

 Multi-Domain SSL

 An SSL certificate that secures multiple different domain names with a single certificate.
+Multi-domain or SAN (Subject Alternative Name) certificates can

 Multi-Tenant